mencargo/mencargo.github.io/42/readme.md

 If the repository has already been created remotely, you can just clone it, and it will already have all basic config for a push:

 `git clone <url> <new_folder>`

+`git commit -a -m "message"` will add and commit ANY modified files that have already been added to the repository

 ### .gitignore
 Useful stuff to ignore in most excercises, use with caution!